ajinkyabh2203/watchive/README.md

 ## Contributing 🤝

-We welcome contributions!
+Contributions are always welcome!
 Please fork the repository and submit a pull request with your changes.
 For bug reports or feature requests, open an issue on the [GitHub Issues](https://github.com/ajinkyabh2203/watchive/issues) page.

 ## License 📜